 Tetsonot: Oh god.
 Accessed via a blue book, this pod bears the number 6 and is located underwater, off the coast of one of the age’s islands.
 However, it seems to have suffered extensive damage and is now out of order.
 There’s a leak somewhere, as water is dripping from the ceiling, and the bottom of the pod is partially flooded, although it doesn’t appear to be filling up (thank god!).
 Switching on the power produces an ominous red light that flickers and blinks, but the windows remain darkened, and the pod periodically groans and creaks, as if under great pressure.
 It’s an extremely unnerving experience, at least for me, as I’ve always been terrified of the idea of a malfunctioning submarine.
 But it would make a great setting for a Myst horror spinoff.

 Minkata: Accessed via a beige linking book with a sun and moon on its spine found in the Great Library in Ae’gura, Minkata (“heavily scarred”) is another doozy of an age.
 The puzzle isn’t difficult to understand, but the execution is another matter entirely.
 Minkata is a desert age, featuring endless stretches of sand whipped up by a strong wind, and a piercingly blue sky with three stationary suns overhead.
 The link-in spot is near a strange cage-like structure made out of the bones and tusks of some gigantic creature.
-A tarpaulin with a compass drawn on it is stretched across it about halfway up, and below it is a stone covered in bahro writing.
+An animal hide with a compass drawn on it is stretched across it about halfway up, and below it is a stone covered in bahro writing.
 Minkata was a training ground for the Guild of Cartographers, and the puzzle here involves orienteering, with help from the notebook found in the Library.
 The idea is to find five “kivas”, which are caves formed inside the mineral stumps that dot the Minkata landscape.
 This is not easy by any means.
-Once you find a kiva and touch the bahro stone inside…something strange–and very beautiful–happens to the age, which is probably a display of power by Yeesha and/or the bahro.
+Once you find a kiva and touch the bahro stone inside…something strange – and very beautiful – happens to the age, which is probably a display of power by Yeesha and/or the bahro.
 You then need to follow the instructions found on the kiva bahro stone.
-As a humorous aside, you may find a football during your explorations (hint: if you happen upon it, you’re going in the wrong direction).
+As an amusing aside, you may find a football during your explorations (hint: if you happen upon it, you’re going in the wrong direction).

 Jalak: Located in a brown book with some tribal-looking drawings on its spine, Jalak…is rather pointless.
 The age consists of a loose enclosure of stone walls containing some kind of arena for an unknown D’ni game, located within a lush green forest surrounded by mountains, somewhat reminiscent of a Chinese landscape.
 The playing field consists of a 5×5 group of pillars surrounded by what looks like a force field.
 The corner pillars each have a coloured symbol on them, while the corresponding corners of each of the other pillars reprise these symbols.
 The body of each pillar is also ornamented on each side with the same patterns as on the linking book’s spine, and each can be raised or lowered by several increments.
 The KI also allows you to generate luminous 3D shapes in this age, to use as you see fit.
 The idea was for people to invent their own games, I guess, but I don’t know if it ever really caught on, especially considering the small number of online players.
 Offline, there’s nothing to do in this age besides fooling around for a bit.
 Something worth noting, however, is that you may find the age referred to as Jalak Dador online.
 This is actually the result of a joke between players: Jalak Dador is supposed to sound like “d’ja lock da door?”, but people not in the know thought it was the age’s real name.
 Within the game, however, it’s only ever referred to as Jalak.